markallanevans/flixie/WorkLog.md

-    **could fix this by preventing GENRES button to work if GENRES is already selected** **that could be done by either using a clickcounter, or by identifying the currently selected GENRE** -> now need to identify ACTIVE button (genre, nowPlaying, regular, etc)
+    **could fix this by preventing GENRES button to work if GENRES is already selected** **that could be done by either using a clickcounter, or by identifying the currently selected GENRE** -> now need to identify ACTIVE button (genre, nowPlaying, regular, etc) -->Make the rating stuff fly in from the side.
+-->Make the buttons a fixed box that floats in the corner and then animates out if on mobile

 __Optional:__
 -> sort movies by rating, popularity, release date (this should be easy and doesn't need a new API call)